fl028/ParadigmenModernerUnternehmensanwendungen/README.md

 - ProductOrder

 ## tests
-- the api tests were realised with a postman collection
+- the api tests realised with a postman collection

 ## database
 - use local h2 db